 Code

-Here you can find R tutorials and Python code that I have developed and frequently update.
-These tutorials and code snippets come from my own coding, short workshops and invited talks that I gave for students, colleagues, and universities in both English and Portuguese.
+Here you can find R tutorials and Python helper functions that I have developed in past and frequently update.
+These tutorials and code snippets come from my own coding, short workshops and invited talks that I gave in both English and Portuguese.

 If you want to invite me to give a talk or lead a workshop at your institution, email me at workshop@robertvidigal.com